 Think how powerful it would be to walk into your next meeting and tell a story through data about the impact of your learning content and what it’s doing for the capability of your people.

-Use data and insight to make an impact, create a new culture of learning through better understanding of your people.
+Use data and insight to make an impact, and create a new culture of learning through better understanding of your audience.

 If you like my writing and think “Hey, I’d like to hear more of what this guy has to say” then you’re in luck.